brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

 2).
 Octave interprets mathj operators to be matrix operations.
 THis can cause incompatibility errors.
 To perform normal multiplication of matrices, we need to add a "dot".
 A*B performs matrix multiplication while A.*B performs element-wise multiplication.

 ## Linear Regression with MUltiple variables
 For this algorithm, we will predict the housing prices.
 Suppose we want to sell a house and we want to figure out what the best price should be.
 We first collect housing data from the city we have our house and create a housing model.
 We wil use the well known, Portland housing prices dataset to create this model.
 Some of the features will be size of the house, number of bedrooms.
+Here are 5 of the first input features from the dataset:

+Because of the different scales of the input parameters, we need to perform featurescaling to help with convergence and make the algorithm converge faster.
+We use the normalizatin Equation \\(\frac {x_i - \mu_i}{S_1}\\) to normalize all the input features.